jhasudarshan123/InsuranceManagementSystemUsingSpringBoot/README.md

 - **Customer:** Stores customer details like name, contact information, and address.
 - **Policy:** Stores policy information such as type, coverage amount, and premium.
 - **Claim:** Stores claims filed against policies, including status and payout.
-- **Agent:** Stores agent information and their associated customers.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: